the-glue/react-router-keycloak/README.md

 # theglue-isc-react-library

-React components to integrate the Identity Service Component.
+React components to integrate the Identity Service Component based on KeyCloak.

 Consists of:

-- Login component: Logs a user in via Keycloak with username/password.
+- Login component: authenticate via Keycloak and start a new session
-- Logout component: Logs a user out
+- Logout component: terminate an ongoing session
-- Private Route component: Checks the token of the user for private routes and refreshes the token if necessary
+- Private Route component: check the user token for private routes and refreshes the token if necessary

 # Installation